The German beer boot or “das boot” has a rich tradition in German beer-drinking culture.

 What Is A Beer Boot (Das Boot)?

 Beer boots, or “das boots,” as they are affectionately referred to, surged in popularity at beer festivals and rowdy parties in the United States since it was featured in the 2006 movie Beerfest.
-They are made from either mouth blown or machine pressed glass.
-The traditional standard beer boot is two liters, but you can find them in various sizes from one to three liters, smaller 12 ounce beer boot mugs and even beer boot shot glasses.
+They are made from either mouth-blown or machine-pressed glass.
+The traditional standard beer boot is two liters, but you can find them in various sizes, including half-liter beer boots and one-liter boots.

 How Much Beer Can A Boot Beer Hold?